Design a complaints handling flow

 • User task: it assigns a task to a user or set of users.
 Task recipients are specified by the template roles of the flow.

-Finally, this version must be published, this way when you enter Qflow Task to start your process, you will find the template you just designed.
-To publish it, look for the version in the package tree, right-click on it and select, in the menu, “Publish”.
+Finally, the design must be published.
+This way, when you enter Qflow Task to start the process, you will find the template you just designed.
+To publish it, click on the “Publish” button in the process action bar, at the top right of the design screen.
+Alternatively you can publish by right-clicking on the template and selecting “Publish” from the menu.

 The final design of the flow is as follows, for more information about items and elements of the flow that was not detailed in this tutorial, you can see the manual of Qflow Design.